zmckinnon/zmckinnon/README.md

 I prefer lots of collaboration.
 Usually this means 1on1s, team meetings and pairing.
 I usually only need a quiet environment when I am writing.
 I use my calendar to keep things balanced, if it isn't on my calendar, I might miss it.

+I try not to push my preconceived notions of what "works" on people.
+Different situations call for different solutions.
+This is the essence of engineering.

+If you are afraid to ask tough questions or say unpopular opinions, then you aren't doing what is best.
+I am committed to creating an environment where everyone is comfortable speaking their mind.

 ## What Motivates Me

 I want to improve everything around me.
 I am a perfectionist, but I realize that perfection is impossible so I try to improve everyday.
 It is important for me to understand the big picture so that I know the direction I should be going.